ellisonpyon/cs1302-latin-squares/README.md

   of three tokens that provide the row, column, and character, respectively.

-Here is an example of the same starting configuration saved in three different ways:
+Here is an example of the same starting configuration saved three different ways:

 ```